 Consortium Clinical Trials

-The purpose of the Consortium Clinical Trials website is to inform potential research subjects and referring physicians of clinical trials that are currently open to accrual.
+The purpose of the Consortium Clinical Trials website is to inform the public of clinical trials that are currently open to accrual.

 Key points about the website: